byunsy/django-practice-2/README.md

 When we click 'Shop', we get a list of different posts published by 'admin' users, who have permissions to create posts.
 ![](README_images/img_products.png)

-Notice that when we hover the cursor over the product name, it displays the current stock left.
+Notice that when we hover the cursor over the product name, it displays the item's current stock.
+Django Rest Framework was used for this function.
 ![](README_images/img_mouseover.png)

 We can view and/or purchase a product.
+Purchasing the product will automatically update the item's stock.
 ![](README_images/img_purchase.png)

-And we can write one as well (if you get permission from the admin).
+And we can write a post as well (if you get permission from the admin).
+Using summernote, users have many text-editing options (headings, highlights, images, etc.)
 ![](README_images/img_register_product.png)

 There is also a section in which we can view our transaction history.